temochka/queueing_rabbit/README.md

 serialized to JSON and transfered as AMQP message payloads.
-The library implements amqp and bunny gems as adapters, making it possible to use synchronous publishing and asynchronous consuming, which might be useful for Rails app running on non-EventMachine based application servers (i. e.
+The library implements amqp and bunny gems as adapters, making it possible to use synchronous publishing and asynchronous consuming, which might be useful for Rails apps running on non-EventMachine based application servers (i. e.
 Passenger).

 ## Installation